 What was the best sign that his humility was authentic?
 Miracles!
 A fellow Capuchin priest, Fr.
 Marion Roessler, witnessed the instantaneous healing of a crippled child.
 She had not walked for years.
 As she sat some distance from Fr.
 Solanus’ desk, he blessed her, “then he told her to walk over to him.
 She immediately got to her feet, and walked, going straight to his desk.
 The youngster’s parents were almost hysterical with joy.”
 Rather than feeling a sense of personal pride, he simply gave thanks to God.

-However, the experience of his own limitations most established his soul in humility.
+However, the experience of his own defects humbled him most.
 A childhood bout of diphtheria made his voice wispy.
-His confreres would tease him, “nobody understands you, speak up!”
-He would reply with a smile, “God understands me,” came the good-natured reply.
+His confreres teased him, “nobody understands you, speak up!”
+“God understands me,” came the good-natured reply.
 Because of poor grades as a seminarian, he was ordained as a “simplex” priest, which meant he could not give sermons or hear confessions.
 Surely, he must have felt sensitive about it, but he never uttered a complaint, nor did it get him discouraged…"if you can honestly humble yourself, your victory is won.”
 By having experienced humiliations, his heart went out to those who suffered.

 Indeed, his compassion extends beyond the grave.
 A woman from Panama, Paula Medina Zarate was praying at his tomb in Detroit in 2012.
 She left fourteen prayer requests on top of his tomb but did not pray for herself.
 She had been afflicted from birth with a terrible skin disease, ichthyosis vulgáris.
 As she was getting up to leave, she heard a voice, “And you, what do you need?”
 She got on her knees and asked for the healing of her skin disease.
 She felt great heat coursing through her body, and shortly after, a total healing.
 Later, doctors confirmed her healing to be a miracle, which led to the beatification of Fr.
 Solanus.

 5. Joie de Vivre